HOME > Sustainability > Respect the Environment > Stakeholder Engagement

 Research institutes and organizations around the world are all working toward understanding the effects of microplastics on the environment.
 So far, it has been determined that when washing synthetic fibers, fine fiber waste is released into the wastewater, which remains as microplastic (microfibers) in the ocean and the natural environment.
 Microfibers can also shed from garment materials during the materials production processes and when using consumer washing machines, flowing into rivers and oceans.

 Fast Retailing recognizes the importance of addressing the impact of fiber-based microplastics and is striving toward minimizing the effect microfibers have on the environment.
 Our first step is to fully understand the effects by measuring the volume of microfibers shed during washing, analyzing the results, and formulating countermeasures.
-We will collaborate with our production partners to verify the impact of microplastics in the materials production processes and devise solutions jointly.
+We collaborate with our production partners to verify the impact of microplastics in the materials production processes and devise solutions jointly.
+Specifically, initiatives will be implemented through communication with suppliers and other means in relation to the products which have been verified to our own standard based on the verification result.

 However, the issue of microplastics is an issue that cannot be addressed by one company alone, and Fast Retailing actively participates in industry-wide programs together with other groups and companies.
-For example, we are members of The Microfibre Consortium (TMC), an apparel-industry initiative, and of the Japan Clean Ocean Material Alliance (CLOMA), a cross-industry group that promotes the sustainable use of plastic products, as well as the development and introduction of alternative materials that can reduce marine plastic waste.
+For example, we are members of The Microfibre Consortium (TMC), an apparel-industry initiative.

 In September 2021, TMC announced their commitment toward achieving zero impact from textile fiber fragmentation into the natural environment by 2030.
 By this time, TMC aims to achieve: 250 signatories; the Knowledge Hub and Global Rating System adopted across the sector; and 80% of signatories adopt and implement microfiber limits.
 As a signatory, Fast Retailing commits to carry out an agreed level of materials testing annually for the first three years, and thereby contribute data to the Microfibre Data Portal, from which practical industry tools and resources will be developed in line with Microfibre Roadmap targets.
 We will also contribute to Microfibre Roadmap targets by implementing mitigation actions in our own supply chains, as well as by serving an industry ambassador to establish best practices across the textiles sector.